 The Council sometimes uses money broking services in order to make deposits or to borrow.
 A minimum of two money brokers are used in order to compare the rates offered.
-For operational purposes three brokers will typically be used, given the number of investment transactions currently undertaken.
 The standard of service provided is monitored on an ongoing basis.